 Foxgloves have a rich and colorful folklore.
-The name Foxglove is derivative from "Folk's Glove".
-The "Folk" they are referring to are fairies aka the tiny folk who live in the woods where the plant likes to grow.
+The name Foxglove is derived from "Folk's Glove."
+The "Folk" they are referring to are fairies, aka the tiny folk who live in the woods where the plant likes to grow.

 Some of the most common varieties on the market today are: